SLNC-DIMP/Cinch/README.md

 * RabbitMQ
 * ImageMagick
 * GhostScript
+* If sftp is required the ssh2 PECL package (http://pecl.php.net/package/ssh2) needs to be compiled and added to your php.ini file.
+* Sftp also requires the following Linux/Unix packages: libssh2 and OpenSSL, including the openssl-dev packages need to be installed.

 See http://www.rabbitmq.com/download.html for instructions on Linux/Mac OS X setup of Erlang and RabbitMQ ClamAV, ImageMagick, and GhostScript are also available in most Linux package managers.
 Or via MacPorts or HomeBrew on Mac OS X